 “These awards recognize the depth and breadth of quality journalism at The State, from watchdog journalism to world-class photography and design to compelling coverage of sports," said executive editor Mark E. Lett.

 "We couldn’t be more proud of our honorees or more gratified that their work is recognized as among the best in our business."

-• President’s awards from The McClatchy Co., corporate parent of The State, to reporter Gina Smith and former reporter Wayne Washington for using material gathered through Freedom of Information laws for stories on Gov. Nikki Haley and the University of South Carolina.
+The honors include:• President’s awards from The McClatchy Co., corporate parent of The State, to reporter Gina Smith and former reporter Wayne Washington for using material gathered through Freedom of Information laws for stories on Gov. Nikki Haley and the University of South Carolina.